 Diplomatic Transcription

 A real peace, thank God, is at last absorbing millions of minds at the present moment.
 The sincerity of this wish cannot be doubted.
 Every nation has good cause to ponder over her sacrifices, however glorious, in the cause of patriotism.
 Every eye is turned on Paris.
 In the foreground is the idea of the League of Nations, which was already recommended at the Hague Conference by the Emperor Nicholas II. in 1898.
 The analogy is remarkable.
 When Germany pretends that she did not desire war, but that it was Russia’s fault, it would only be natural and wise to record certain recent facts contained in the Hague Peace Conference.
 The shipwrecking of that scheme was entirely due to Germany.
 When this scheme began to be thoroughly discussed, and to an extent accepted by the other Powers, bon gré mal gré, it was Germany who opposed it and thus broke up the Conference.
 She said that “she feared popular excitement and an outbreak of chauvinistic passions.”
 Could anything be more absurd?
 In reality she feared only the shipwrecking of her own schemes for world conquest, as revealed by her tremendous and obstinate preparations for the decisive date.
 Her categorical opposition at that juncture is an eloquent testimony of her nefarious designs.
 How could this opposition fail to strike the thinking world?
-The initiative of the Tsar was made public to the world through the Russian Foreign Minister, Count Mouravieff, on August 24, 1898; and here is that noble document, which seems to me already forgotten, as I never see it quoted anywhere:[efn_note]See “M.P. for Russia,” pp. 402.405.[/efn_note]
+The initiative of the Tsar was made public to the world through the Russian Foreign Minister, Count Mouravieff, on August 24, 1898; and here is that noble document, which seems to me already forgotten, as I never see it quoted anywhere:1

 “The maintenance of general peace and possible reduction of the excessive armaments which weigh upon all nations present themselves in the existing condition of the whole world as the ideal towards which the endeavours of all Governments should be directed.